 Every therapist we’ve tried had sat across from my son and asked him how he’s feeling week after week or tried creative ways to get him to open up.
 He hated going to therapy and was reluctant to come to you initially but felt comfortable as soon as he realized this wouldn’t be like his other experiences.
 I appreciate that your approach is very practical.

 It took me a while to realize that my daughter’s executive functioning and emotional regulation difficulties were not being adequately addressed in school or in therapy.
 It’s a huge relief to have found someone who really gets how to address both. -Mother of an 8 year old

-Middle School has been really difficult.
-There’s many people on my son’s “team”.
-He has multiple appointments every week but I don’t see us getting anywhere.
+The transition to middle school has been really difficult.
+There’s many people on my son’s “team” between school, Behavior Specialist, Mobile Therapist, etc. but I don’t see us making progress.
 We need a different approach and he needs time to just be a kid. -Father of a 12 year old

-Most families whom we work with share similar stories to these and are understandably skeptical when they initially reach out to us.
-Families choose to work with us because the services we provide are vastly different from typical therapy, social skills groups, ADHD coaching or other interventions.
+Families choose Center for ADHD because the services we provide are vastly different from typical therapy, social skills groups, executive function coaching or other interventions.